elixirschool/elixirschool/lessons/en/storage/ets.md

 When working with ETS, several considerations can help us build more effective and performant applications.
 Choosing the right table type is crucial - we should use `set` for unique keys, `bag` when we need multiple values per key, and `ordered_set` when we need sorted data.
 Considering concurrency options early in our design helps optimize performance; enabling `read_concurrency` benefits read-heavy workloads while `write_concurrency` helps with write-heavy scenarios.

 Memory management becomes important for long-running applications, so monitoring table sizes with `:ets.info/2` and implementing cleanup strategies prevents memory issues over time.
-Our key design should distribute evenly for better performance in concurrent scenarios, and we should remember that tables are tied to the owner process - considering using a dedicated GenServer for important tables helps ensure data persistence.
+Our key design should distribute evenly for better performance in concurrent scenarios, and we should remember that tables are tied to the owner process - consider using a dedicated GenServer for important tables to ensure data persistence.
 Finally, using atomic operations like `:ets.update_counter/3` and similar functions helps us avoid race conditions when multiple processes interact with our tables.

 ## Conclusion